-1. The City Centre (Brussels Centrum): Best Area for First Time Travelers
+1. The City Centre (Brussels Centrum), Where to Stay in Brussels for First Time Travelers

 If you want to be in the centre of Brussels, you should stay in the city centre.
 It offers an excellent location, is home to the best attractions, and historic buildings in the entire city.

 Visitors will enjoy a range of attractions in the city centre from the Brussels Stock Exchange, the Grand Place, to the fantastic bars, restaurants, and cafes.

 Visitors of all different ages, interests, and cultures will love the city centre.
 It has a wide range of perfect accommodation for any budget and is a generally brilliant spot to stay.

 - The Grand Place.
 The Grand Place is one of the most popular attractions in the entire city, if not the most popular.
 The architect first built the structure in 1452.
 And the square surrounding the grand place is stunning; it has been a UNESCO World Heritage site since the 90s.

 - Manneken-Pis.
 The Manneken-pis is one of the best symbols of the city.
 Initially built in the 15th century, the Manneken-Pis is a pillar of the city’s history.
 The statue emboldens the great humour of Brussels.

 - Royal Museum of Fine Arts of Belgium.
 The Royal Museum of Fine Arts is one of Belgium’s best museums.
 It’s home to 20,000 artworks that include a variety of art from around Europe.
 If you love art and history, then you should visit this art museum.